terrorizer1980/litmus/Use-solid-waffle-with-MoTD.md

 ## Next steps

-* Try provisioning multiple systems.
+* Try provisioning more than one system.
+EG, 'bundle exec rake 'waffle:provision[docker, ubuntu:16.04]''
 * Look at the inventory file. inventory.yaml
 * ssh into the centos box 'ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no root@localhost -p 2222'